10 Common Birds in Ontario- How to Attract & Food

 The northernmost parts of Ontario are the greatest places to see them.
 They fly overhead for food and breeding on lakes and rivers.

-Northern Ontario is home to the common loon, a stunning bird.
-With a black and white long neck and a sharp beak.
+Northern Ontario is home to the common loon, a stunning bird with a long black and white neck and a sharp beak.
 You will be in awe of these birds’ beauty – a charming creation of nature.

 The Common Loon